 • Other services Certain services require prior authorization from us.
 You must obtain prior authorization for: • Covered outpatient services for the treatment of mental conditions and substance abuse.
-Your provider must submit a treatment plan to CIGNA/CareAllies prior to your 9th outpatient visit.
+Your provider must submit a treatment plan to Cigna/CareAllies prior to your 9th outpatient visit.
 In determining when your treatment plan must be submitted, we count all outpatient psychotherapy visits, even if you use different providers.
 If you change providers, a new treatment plan must be submitted.
-Call CIGNA/CareAllies at 1-800/887-9735.
-Refer to page 60 for additional information. • Certain prescription drugs and supplies.
-Contact CVS Caremark at 1-855/566-8395 for additional information. • Growth hormone therapy (GHT) drugs (see Section 5(f)).
-Call CVS Caremark at 1-855/566-8395 for preauthorization.
-If we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies. • Surgical treatment of morbid obesity (bariatric surgery).
-Contact CIGNA/CareAllies at 1-800/887-9735. • Organ/tissue transplants.
+Call Cigna/CareAllies at 1-800/887-9735.
+Refer to page 64 for additional information. • Certain classes of drugs including, but not limited to, human growth hormone therapy (GHT) drugs.
+See Section 5(f) on page 67.
+Contact CVS Caremark at 1-855/566-8395 for additional information and preauthorization. • Surgical treatment of morbid obesity (bariatric surgery).
+Contact Cigna/CareAllies at 1-800/887-9735. • Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
-Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies CIGNA LIFESOURCE Transplant Unit at 1-800/668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 52. • Services for genetic testing.
-Call SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155).
+Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 1-800/668-9682 to initiate the pretransplant evaluation.
+See Section 5(b) on page 56. • Services for genetic testing.
+Call SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155). • Durable medical equipment.
+Call Cigna/CareAllies at 1-800/887-9735. • Home infusion therapy.
+Contact Cigna/CareAllies at 1-800/887-9735. • Home nursing care.
+Contact Cigna/CareAllies at 1-800/887-9735. • Speech therapy.
+Contact Cigna/CareAllies at 1-800/887-9735. • Outpatient spinal procedures.
+Call Cigna/CareAllies at 1-800/887-9735.
 Warning We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the listed "Other services."
-In addition, if the services are not medically necessary, we will not pay any benefits.
+In addition, if the services are not medically necessary, we will not pay any benefits. • Radiology/Imaging The following outpatient radiology/imaging services require precertification. procedures CT/CAT scan - Computed Tomography/Computerized Axial Tomography • MRA - Magnetic Resonance Angiography • MRI - Magnetic Resonance Imaging • NC - Nuclear Cardiology Studies PET - Positron Emission Tomography For these outpatient procedures, you, your representative, your doctor or facility must call Cigna/CareAllies at 1-800/887-9735 before scheduling the procedure.
+We will reduce our benefits for these procedures by \$100 per occurrence if no one contacts us for precertification.
+If the procedure is not medically necessary, we will not pay any benefits.
+Refer to page 29 for additional information.
 Exceptions: You do not need precertification, preauthorization, or prior approval if you have other group health insurance, including Medicare, when they are your primary payer.
-How to request precertification for an First, you, your representative, your physician, or your hospital must call CIGNA/CareAllies at 1-800/887-9735 before admission or services requiring prior authorization are rendered. admission Next, provide the following information: • enrollee's name and Plan identification number; • patient's name, birth date, identification number and phone number; • reason for hospitalization, proposed treatment, or surgery; • name and phone number of admitting doctor; • name of hospital or facility; and • number of planned days of confinement. • Non-urgent care claims For non-urgent care claims, we will tell the physician and/or hospital the number of approved inpatient days, or the care that we approve for other services that must have prior authorization.
-We will make our decision within 15 days of receipt of the pre-service claim.
-If matters beyond our control require an extension of time, we may take up to an additional 15 days for review and we will notify you of the need for an extension of time before the end of the original 15 day period.
-Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.
-If we need an extension because we have not received necessary information from you, our notice will describe the specific information required and we will allow you up to 60 days from the receipt of the notice to provide the information.
+How to request precertification for an First, you, your representative, your physician, or your hospital must call Cigna/CareAllies at 1-800/887-9735 before admission or services requiring prior authorization are rendered. admission Next, provide the following information: • enrollee's name and Plan identification number;

+• patient's name, birth date, identification number and phone number;